Applications for US unemployment aid fall to 49-year low

 The Labor Department said Thursday that weekly applications for unemployment aid declined 13,000 to a seasonally adjusted 199,000.
 The four-week average, a less volatile figure, dropped 5,500 to 215,000.

 The tally of furloughed federal employees requesting unemployment aid jumped to 25,419, more than double the previous week.
-Those figures are tracked separately from other unemployment claims.
+Those figures are tracked in a separate category and aren’t included in the overall figures.

 Weekly applications for jobless aid are a proxy for layoffs.
 The data suggests employers are confident enough about the economy to hold onto their workers.
-The Labor Department was funded before the shutdown and is still releasing its weekly report.
+The unemployment claims data is one of the few economic reports still being released by the government because the Labor Department was funded before the shutdown and is still open.

 Most Read Business Stories